mrets/operating_procedures/api-docs/scenarios/get-generation-history.md

 * Generator

-To receive the additional associated information that can be viewed in the Generation History table, includ the Generator relationship.
+To receive the additional associated information that can be viewed in the Generation History table, include the Generator relationship.

 ```
-v1/public/
+GET v1/public/generation_entries?include=generator
 ```

 ## Sorting Results